tilburgsciencehub/website/content/building-blocks/store-and-document-your-data/r-shiny/r-shiny-user-interface.md

 ---
-title: "The User Interface: Enhancing User Experience"
+title: "Shiny Fundamentals: The User Interface"
 description: "article about how to enhance your R Shiny apps with this tutorial on UI design.
 The article is about layout functions, applying shinythemes, custom CSS, and control widgets for dynamic, user-friendly interfaces. elevating the Shiny app's aesthetics and interactivity."
 Objective: Build up the the user interface of Shiny apps by learning layout functions, customization, and control widgets ."
 keywords: "R Shiny, User Interface Design, Layout, Custom CSS, shinythemes, Control Widgets, interactivity, shinyWidgets Gallery"